 We will cover off all types of Bruges accommodation options from Hostels to luxury Bruges hotels as well as how to decide where to stay in Bruges, the best Bruges hotels, best places in Bruges to visit, the best places to stay in Bruges, hotels near Bruges attractions, Bruges neighborhood guide and many more.
-Airbnb is also a great option for short or long stays.
+Check out the below guide on where to stay in Bruges Belgium.

 This post contains some affiliate links for your convenience.
 Click here to read my full disclosure policy.

 Bruges City Centre – Where to stay in Bruges for first timers

 The most popular area for visitors to Bruges is the city center, sometimes referred to as “in the Ring” because of the Ring Road circling the city center.
 Some of the best hotels in Bruges can be found here, as it is where most tourist attractions are located.